 BINOCULARS, TELESCOPES & TRIPODS

 Tripods however must be packed within your checked (hold) luggage.
 If it won't fit within your case or main bag (where it can be protected from damage by wrapping within clothing), rugged tripod cases can now be bought from specialist suppliers and are another way of solving the problem.
-However, keep in mind that some airlines/routes allow only one piece of free checked (hold) luggage per passenger; additional items of luggage may incur an excess baggage charge payable to the airline at check-in and at passengers' own expense.
+However, keep in mind that some airlines/routes allow only one piece of free checked (hold) luggage per passenger and additional items of luggage may incur an excess baggage charge payable to the airline at check-in and at passengers' own expense.

 WHAT TO TAKE